Monarchy of the Netherlands: Importance and position within Dutch society

-Queen Wilhelmina was not happy with the new situation and made several half-hearted attempts during her reign to reassert authority.
-She was partly successful in certain areas (being able to push for military rearmament before World War I) but she never succeeded in restoring royal power.
+Queen Wilhelmina, who succeeded her father upon his death, was not happy with the new situation and made several half-hearted attempts during her reign to reassert authority.
+She was partly successful in certain areas (being able to push for military rearmament before World War I) but she never succeeded in restoring royal power and bowed fully to the principles of parliamentary democracy.
 She did introduce a new concept to Dutch royalty though: the popular monarch.
 Establishing her popularity in military circles through her support of Dutch military prior to 1917, she was able to wield her personal popularity to uphold the government against a socialist revolution in November 1918.

 Royal power continued to decline until the start of World War II.
 Forced to flee to London, Queen Wilhelmina established the position of "mother of the Dutch state" through her radio broadcasts into the occupied Netherlands and her support for other Dutchmen evading the Germans and fighting from England.
 She tried to position her family into more influence by giving Prince Bernhard an important position in the military, but was still relegated to a position of constitutional monarch after the war.

-Following Wilhelmina's abdication in 1948, the Orange family seems to have settled for a position of unofficial influence behind the scenes coupled with a role as "popular monarchs" in public.
+Following Wilhelmina's abdication in 1948, the Orange-Nassau dynasty seems to have settled for a position of unofficial influence behind the scenes coupled with a role as "popular monarchs" in public.
 As such the monarchs are practically never seen in public doing their official work (except news footage of state visits and the reading of the government plans on Prinsjesdag) and instead their relationship with the public has become more of a popular and romanticized notion of royalty.
-Queens Juliana and Beatrix were popularly perceived to have a figurehead role, serving to some extent as "mother of the nation" in times of crises and disasters (such as the 1953 floods).
+Wilhelmina's daughter Juliana and granddaughter Beatrix were popularly perceived to have a figurehead role, serving to some extent as "mother of the nation" in times of crises and disasters (such as the 1953 floods).
 In addition, there is a public holiday called Koningsdag (King's Day, which was Koninginnedag, Queen's Day, before 2014), during which the royal family pays a visit somewhere in the country and participates in local activities and traditions in order to get closer to the people.